Ravi-Amin/hello-world/README.md

 # hello-world
 My first github "Hello World" Repository 8-)
-It's all fun and games until there is more than one devloper call all the shots.
+It's all fun and games until there is more than one devloper calling all the shots.
 Gity up!!!